MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 ### User-Agent Client Hints HTTPS header

-When Microsoft Edge sends an HTTPS request to a server, it sends a set of [low entropy][https://wicg.github.io/client-hints-infrastructure/#low-entropy-table] User-Agent Client Hints headers.
+When Microsoft Edge sends an HTTPS request to a server, it sends a set of low entropy User-Agent Client Hints headers.
+For more information, navigate to [Low entropy hint table][LowEntropyHintTable].
 If the server requires more granular information about the browser, its response includes an `Accept-CH` header.
 The value of that response header is a comma-separated list of all the Client Hints request headers the server wants from the browser, such as `Accept-CH: Sec-CH-UA-Full-Version,Sec-CH-UA-Platform-Version`.
 The next Microsoft Edge HTTPS request to the server will include the specified User-Agent Client Hints headers.

 By default, Microsoft Edge sends the `Sec-CH-UA`, `Sec-CH-UA-Mobile`, and `Sec-CH-UA-Platform` request headers in the following format.